Rules of Procedure

 - The violation be reported to the pertinent jury or other decision-makers if the violator is under consideration for any other Institute honor or award;

-- The violation be reported to the voting delegates or other deciding persons if the violator becomes a candidate for Institute office, the Board of Directors, the Strategic Council, or any other position of responsibility;
+- The violation be reported to the voting delegates or other deciding persons if the violator becomes a candidate for the Institute office, the Board of Directors, the Strategic Council, or any other position of responsibility;

 - The violator be barred from appearing as a speaker at any Institute event; and